AnandaCahya/steviour/README.md

 # Steviour

-**Steviour** is a Node.js-based CLI tool for generating server configuration files (`steviour.json`) and running Node.js applications with a **lightweight sharding system**—allowing you to spawn multiple process instances across CPU cores.
-It includes built-in **auto-restart** on failure and displays detailed system information at startup.
-Ideal for projects like bots, microservices, or parallel server processes that benefit from multi-core execution.
+**Steviour** is a Node.js-based CLI tool for generating server configuration files (`steviour.json`) and managing application runtimes with a lightweight sharding system—spawning multiple process instances based on your selected compiler (e.g. Node.js, Python, Ruby).
+It features automatic restarts on failure and displays detailed system information on startup.
+Ideal for running sharded or multi-process applications such as bots, microservices, or background workers across multiple CPU cores.

 ## Installation